In Slovakia, only one out of eight referendums has ever been successful, and this was the one about joining the European Union [EU] in 2003.

-Thanks to the European integration, Slovakia has been given many opportunities and funding, gained unprecedented development on many levels and the standard of living increased more than ever before.
-Naturally, initial over-optimistic expectations began to fade.
-At the end of the first decade after joining, it was clearly visible that the pro-Europeans needed to defend status-quo and tried to balance the massive and constant disinformation campaign.
-The Russian propaganda leitmotif was obviously an amplification of division — “Us = Slovaks” and “Them = Bad EU”.
+Thanks to European integration, Slovakia has received many opportunities as well as funding, and has gained an unprecedented level of development, with the standard of living greatly increasing.
+Naturally, those initial, over-optimistic expectations slowly began to fade.
+At the end of the first decade, it was clear that the pro-European Slovaks needed to defend the status-quo and try to balance the constant campaign of disinformation.
+The leitmotif of Russian propaganda obviously amplified the division — “Us = Slovaks” and “Them = bad EU”.

-There is a saying “The Russian communication strategists are like an evil doctor, because they are capable of diagnosing you, but they will use it only to make you more ill”.
-The problem of involvement of Slovak citizens in decision-making in Brussels was a real one.
-Brussels seemed to be “far-far-away” for many and processes happening there appeared to be hard to grasp and understand, so at the end — people were not interested to learn more about them.
-The pro-Russian narratives, at the time when they arrived, just fluently built on existing prejudices and fear.
+There is a saying: “Russian communication strategists are like an evil doctor; they are capable of diagnosing you, but they will use that diagnosis to make you more ill.”
+The problem with involving Slovak citizens in decision-making in Brussels was real.
+Brussels seemed to many to be far-far-away and the processes happening there were hard to grasp.
+So, in the end, people were not interested in finding out about them.
+The pro-Russian narratives, when they arrived, easily built on existing prejudices and fear.